vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 471–72 ( from Brah.)
 Hrdayavidhi--Vide KKV 19-20, HV II.
 526; vide above p.
 268

-under 'Adityavāra'.
+under 'Ādityavāra'.
 Homavidhi-For procedure of homa in the Grhyasūtras, vide

 H. of Dh. vol. II, pp. 207-210 and for homa in medieval